City Officials address rise in Coronavirus cases during videoconference on Facebook

 “When you have so many in a group, similar to what we found at AbiMar, was that you’re actually uncovering some cases that you would not have otherwise have uncovered, if we had just continued to keep operating with the same screening criteria that we’ve been using with symptoms and fever,” said Director of Health Services Annette Lerma.

-Testing as many people as possible is a crucial part to defeating COVID-19, because mass testing helps medical professionals identify how many people have come in contact with the virus, even those who aren’t showing symptoms.
+Testing as many people as possible is a crucial part of defeating COVID-19 because mass testing helps medical professionals identify how many people have come in contact with the virus, even those who aren’t showing symptoms.

-“If you are in a asymptomatic viral transmission phase, you may be the one that’s out there kind of going about your business spreading it around,” said Lerma.
+“If you are in an asymptomatic viral transmission phase, you may be the one that’s out there kind of going about your business spreading it around,” said Lerma.

 According to Lerma, enough though Governor Abbott’s plan to reopen Texas is underway, it is important for everyone to continue to wear masks, gloves, practice good hygiene, and think about everyone who could be impacted by their actions.